abhi28s/configManagement/1.ChefDocs/ChefNotes.md

 ## #################################
-## Configuration Management
+## Configuration Management using Chef
 ## #################################

-3/4 April   - Chef
-10/11 April - Puppet
-17/18 April - Ansible
-24/25 April - Ansible / Terraform
-1 May       - ?

 ## Keywords